UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/09_LVDS.md

 ### Boot UDOO NEO connected microUSB to PC
-In the /boot partition there's a file named uEnv.txt
+In the /boot partition there's a file named uEnv.txt, if not create it.

+#### Very very important!!!
+To open the file you need to use an editor like [Notepad++](https://notepad-plus-plus.org/download/)

 <img style="width:200px; " src="../img/gionji/DOCS_lvds_via_usb_01.PNG">